josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/📠_when_truth_becomes_a_trade.md

 📠 🧿 💸 🔮 🪜 — This node sits in the governance–economy–memory constellation, showing how containment architectures monetise disclosure and distort collective recall.

+- **Books**
+  - *The Binding* (Bridget Collins) — memories literally bound into books, commodified, and traded.
+  - *Never Let Me Go* (Kazuo Ishiguro) — lives treated as contractual commodities under a façade of care.
+  - *Fahrenheit 451* (Ray Bradbury) — knowledge destroyed or traded away to maintain governance comfort.

+- **Films**
+  - *Eternal Sunshine of the Spotless Mind* — memory erasure sold as a service.
+  - *The Truman Show* — truth transformed into a monetised spectacle; authenticity itself a contract breach.
+  - *The Lobster* — absurd contractual rules turning intimacy into state-enforced currency.
+  - *Minority Report* — predictive futures commodified into contracts before they occur.

 ---

 ## ✨ Stardust